-- 1. The NWU continuously oversees the information management practices that support good decisionmaking, integrity, accountability and transparency which are essential to delivering good business outcomes. - 2.
-The NWU determines how all stakeholders work with the NWU's information, thus weighing up the practicalities of how to handle it, as well as taking into account the ethical considerations of managing what is at times sensitive and private information. - 3.
-The NWU acknowledges that information management is the university's responsibility, and needs to be considered not only by the most senior levels of management but by all staff members. - 4.
-Information management creates value and ensures that the statutory and regulatory requirements can be maintained at all times.
+- 12.1 The NWU continuously oversees the information management practices that support good decisionmaking, integrity, accountability and transparency which are essential to delivering good business outcomes. - 12.2 The NWU determines how all stakeholders work with the NWU's information, thus weighing up the practicalities of how to handle it, as well as taking into account the ethical considerations of managing what is at times sensitive and private information. - 12.3 The NWU acknowledges that information management is the University's responsibility, and needs to be considered not only by the most senior levels of management but by all staff members. - 12.4 Information management creates value and ensures that the statutory and regulatory requirements can be maintained at all times.

-11.1 Information architecture
+12.5 Information architecture

-- 1. All NWU Information is classified in the NWU File Plan and Disposal Schedule into one of the 10 main business activities of the University, and after that into the related business process. - 2.
-The NWU will ensure that the File Plan and Disposal Schedule: - Define, classify and prioritise all information assets; - Define the executive information asset manager; - Define information asset owners; - Define additional policies and procedures for handling information assets; - Define a security strategy and related policies for information assets. - 3.
-The records retention schedule is included in the NWU File plan and disposal schedule and updated annually.
-This retention schedule applies to all information related to the business activity/business process. - 4.
-This NWU File plan and Disposal Schedule applies to all paper documents, Electronically Stored Information (ESI) along with the particular metadata, confidentiality, and other issues associated with ESI.
+- 12.5.1 All NWU Information is classified in the NWU File Plan and Disposal Schedule into one of the 10 main business activities of the University, and after that into the related business process. - 12.5.2 The NWU will ensure that the File Plan and Disposal Schedule: - Define, classify and prioritise all information assets; - Define the executive information asset manager; - Define information asset owners; - Define additional policies and procedures for handling information assets; - Define a security strategy and related policies for information assets.